pronamic/wp-orbis/readme.txt

 *	Tweak - Switched from custom menu icons to the new WordPress [Dashicons](http://melchoyce.github.io/dashicons/).
 *	Tweak - Everyone can now finish projects, the WordPress comment system is used to keep track of changes.
 *	Tweak - Moved the person contact information meta box from the side to the normal edit area.
+*	Tweak - Enabled WordPress custom fields functionality on the Orbis person, company and project post types.

 = 1.0.5 =
 *	Improved the orbis_price() template function.